mcgnly/ci-components/README.md

 # millio-widgets

 This is the source code for the millio-widgets that is used in the millo-dashboard code.
+Demo http://relayr.github.io/millio-widgets

 ### To get going
 Checkout repo and then run ```npm install``` (install node/npm if you do not have it already installed)